-I know, I know, giving a presentation isn’t always pleasant.
+Giving a presentation isn’t always pleasant.
 Believe me, I know.
-But I think there are ways to make doing it a lot more comfortable, and even enjoyable with not a little practice.
+But I think there are ways to make doing it a lot more comfortable, and even enjoyable with a little practice.
 If not for you, at least for your audience.

 Naturally, the Internet is filled with advice on how to present more effectively.
-I’m sharing here that could be useful as you begin thinking about and preparing your Unit 1 presentation.
+What I’m sharing here could be useful as you begin thinking about and preparing your Unit 1 presentation.

 Tell a story.
 At the beginning of your talk you should mention some topic, problem, or theorem that everyone will agree is interesting.
 Your goal is to present a question to which the audience will want to know the answer; this provides suspense.
 You then satisfy the audience by providing the answer, or providing a partial answer, or providing the answer to an analogous question. . .